bargassa/NNTutorial/_episodes/FullCodes.md

 * 2 files val_output.csv and test_output.csv, where the outputs of the NN are saved for the validation and test samples, and which are necessary for downstream calculations.

 ## Multiclass

+The script for the multi-class NN is classifying 5 different processes (Signal, Wjets, TTbar, Z2nu, Other), and has thus 5 different classes.
+It uses panda for the manipulation of vectors, and is performing this manipulation slightly differently than in the binary script, but with similar outcomes.
+It is meant to turn on csv files which provide N=17 input variables.
+This script is performing 2 loops, the first being nested in the second:

+* It is simply running 10 times, letting all random-based processes (initialization, shuffling, seeding) produce 10 different results, which are close in performance.
+* It is scanning the decay-rate from $10^{-5}$ to $10^{-3}$.

+It goes without saying that these loops can be taken out, or modified.
+This script has performance calculation capacity embedded in it, and doesn't need a downstream script to be run.
+The outcomes of the script are:
+* A file 17var_fom.csv necessary for possible downstream performance calculations.
+* 10 different subdirectories, corresponding to the 10 runs, with each containing:
+   * 2 plots: TrnVal_loss.png, TrnVal_accuracy.png, as in the binary case.
+   * A file for weights best_weights.h5, as in the binary case.
+   * A subdirectory FOM_figures_runs/ which has the performance plots of all 10 runs in it.

+As for the event balancing used in the case of multi-class NN, we do an event weighting similar yet different than in the "Event weighting & balancing" section.
+Interested users are invited to look at slides 10-13 and 23 of [this presentation](https://indico.cern.ch/event/1503118/contributions/6327106/subcontributions/539906/attachments/3037743/5366723/PBargassa_ML3.pdf); referring to these slides, the balancing scheme used in this script is the "SQRT".